shakik19/football-analytics-elt-pipeline/docs/running_in_astro.md

       ```

 3. **Set Up Credentials**:
-   - Navigate to the [production infrastructure](../infrastructure/prod/) directory:
+   - Navigate to the `./infrastructure/prod/` directory:
    - Copy the contents of `template.env` to a separate `.env` in the same directory.
    - Very carefully read and add all required variables in the `.env` and `*.tf` files
    *[I could have configured a Secret Manager to securely store all the sensitive variables except the gcp connection but ultimately I would have to make them available in the environment because there is no other options to authenticate DBT with BigQuery and the Kaggle api]*